-Considering all the time I’ve been living in Minnesota, I started to get used to the way Minnesotans dress regarding the weather: they always pretend the temperature is 20° warmer than it actually is.
+Considering all the time I’ve been living in Minnesota, I got used to the way Minnesotans dress regarding the weather: they always pretend the temperature is 20°F warmer than it actually is.
 So as soon as it’s above 32°F you can see on the streets guys wearing only shirts and T-shirts.
 That’s totally fine with me!
-Actually, for the engagement pictures is more convenient!
-Indeed, pictures with a thin and relaxed spring jacket are obviously better than pictures wearing a massive sky coat!
+Actually, for the engagement pictures are more convenient!
+Pictures with a thin and relaxed spring jacket are obviously better than pictures wearing a massive sky coat!

 During the winter, I usually stay quite warm by being well equipped with several layers of warm clothes.
 That day, the cold was intense.
 But then I saw them coming, dressed like you would usually dress for a spring day.
 I thought that they would beg me to stop the session after 5 minutes.
 I was wrong.
 They handled it the entire time without complaining!

 I am particularly impressed by the groom-to-be capacity to survive this cold weather, because, as you can observe on the pictures, he forgot his gloves.
-So while I was complaining of being completely frozen (with my two pairs of gloves), struggling to adjust my camera’s settings, he managed to pretend he was great.
+So while I was complaining of being completely frozen (with my two pairs of gloves), struggling to adjust my camera’s settings, he pretended he was great.
 What kinds of crazy things we can do for love!

 The Photo Session Itself

 We started this engagement session by first using the promenade trail, surrounded by birch trees.
 Then we climbed the nice old fashion looking iron bridge that goes over the pond and gives a scenic view on the park.
-Darren’s ears started to be frozen.
+Darren’s ears were frozen.

-I tried to play by adding some plants just in front of the camera lens, at the front stage, in order to accentuate the sensation of depth in the image.
+I tried to play by adding some plants just in front of the camera lens, at the front stage, in order to stress the sensation of depth in the image.

 Then we went for a stroll on the frozen lake.
 Given there were some fresh indented car tracks in the snow covering the ice, we figured that the ice would support our weight.
 Thankfully, we were right.

 For this image, I included the beautiful bridge in the background and asked the lovers to walk toward me.
-The complicity between these two lovers created some great portraits.
+The complicity between these two lovers created some magnificent portraits.

 Then we tried to take advantage of the adjacent hill.
 They climbed on the top until I could clearly see their entire body standing out of the blue sky.

 I also tried to use the pines trees, because I like the beautiful image of the fresh snow on pine branches.
 They also used a swing in the park.
-Indeed, the park offers a lot of formal and informal locations for the couples to seat.
+The park offers a lot of formal and informal locations for the couples to seat.